bhumitkumar/asic-design-class/README.md

 Write the C code in a file using any text editor and save it as sum1ton.c (source code).

-Next, compile the code using gcc compiler, this will generate the executable code.
+Next, compile the source code using gcc compiler, this will generate the executable code.

 Now, run the executable code to see the output.